syncfusion-content/wpf-docs/wpf/DoubleTextBox/Changing-Double-Value.md

 ## Setting Watermark Text

-We can display certain information within the control by using the [WaterMarkText](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~WatermarkText.html) property. `WaterMarkText` is shown when the [WatermarkTextIsVisible](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~WatermarkTextIsVisible.html) property is true and the value is `null` or empty, the control is not in focus, and the `UseNullOption` is true.
+We can display certain information within the control by using the [WaterMarkText](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~WatermarkText.html) property. `WaterMarkText` is shown when the [WatermarkTextIsVisible](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~WatermarkTextIsVisible.html) property is `true` and the value is `null` or empty, the control is not in focus and the `UseNullOption` property is `true`.

 ### Setting the WatermarkText Foreground